 The demand for humanitarian aid is on the rise.
 Join the Humanitarian Hackathon to create cutting-edge solutions saving lives and changing lives around the world.

-The Humanitarian Hackathon is a two-day event, taking place in Egmont Palace.
-It is designed to create technology-driven solutions for the most pressing humanitarian challenges.
-International and Belgian humanitarian organisations, donors, large companies, startups, scientists and engineers will be presented with 6 different challenges to choose from.
-Participation is free but application is mandatory.
+The Humanitarian Hackathon is a two-day event designed to create technology-driven solutions for the most pressing humanitarian challenges.
+International and Belgian humanitarian organizations, donors, large companies, startups, scientists and engineers will come up with new ideas, build prototypes and launch innovative projects, which could help save millions of lives around the world.

 The Humanitarian Hackathon is an initiative of the Belgian Ministry for Development Cooperation, Digital Agenda and Telecommunications, a major donor of international humanitarian aid.
-The event is organised by the World Food Programme (WFP), the leading agency fighting hunger worldwide, and by Hack Belgium Labs, the creator of Belgium's biggest multi-stakeholder hackathon.
-Together, we aim to gather top experts from the humanitarian field, innovative companies and tech talents from a variety of sectors.
+The event is organised by the World Food Programme (WFP), a leading humanitarian and development organization fighting hunger worldwide, and by Hack Belgium Labs, the creator of Belgium’s biggest multi-stakeholder hackathon.
+Together, we aim to gather top experts from the humanitarian field, innovative companies and tech talents from a variety of sectors .

 The hackathon is open to participants and partners who have the skills and organisational capacity to create, deliver and/or fund innovative solutions, such as: